 Say hello to one of City AM’s top 50 fintech influencers.
 Devie is a fintech industry advisor specialising in marketing, often working closely with fintech startups and supporting them on their journey.

 She recently founded Burnmark, an independent research company focusing on trends in the financial technology industry supported by Berlin’s Finleap.
-You can read their report on challenger banks here.
-It’s pretty impressive.

 What’s also impressive is Devie’s work as a writer.
 Wry but eminently readable, her narrative voice is astute and jargon-free.
 It’s refreshing.
 And her twitter account is full of those same gleaming insights.